C-Adam/Coding-Notes/JavaScript/Note.md

 myString.repeat(/*number of times to repeat*/) //Repeats the string x amount of times (console.log(myString.repeat(5)))
 ```

-## Deep Cloning Objects with Lodash:
+## Deep Cloning Objects with Lodash

 ```JavaScript
 /*To clone deep objects (objects that contain other objects) and ensure that the original object is not changed upon manipulation of the copy, we can use a JavaScript Library called Lodash.